Before you arrive

-- If you have a medical condition that might, in your opinion, affect your academic performance or have a specific learning difficulty such as dyslexia, you should have already contacted the Centre for Academic Skills and English (CASE) located in the Library of the University’s Link Building.
+- If you have a medical condition that might, in your opinion, affect your academic performance or have a specific learning difficulty such as dyslexia, you should have already contacted our Disability Support team located on the sixth floor of the University’s Link Building.
 The Disability Support team can be emailed at firstname.lastname@example.org, or you can call them on 0121 232 4497.

 - You should ensure that you have organised your accommodation and paid any deposit or rent.
 If you wish to stay in a University College Birmingham Hall of Residence you should have completed the online Accommodation Application Form available from the Accommodation section.
 Upon receiving your contract, to secure your accommodation you must forward a refundable deposit of £200 together with a pre-payment of £275.

 - If you are a full-time student on a course which will bring you into contact with young children and/or vulnerable adults, then you will need to complete a Disclosure and Barring Service check before you can undertake a work placement.
 This is a statutory requirement, designed to protect children and/or vulnerable adults.
 You should have received details from University College Birmingham of what you need to do but if you have not please contact hired@UCB on 0121 604 1000 ext 2398.

 - If you are a student on a course subject to Fitness to Practise requirements, you will also be required to complete a Disclosure and Barring Service check and should bring with you any documents necessary for this.

 - Check the induction and registration dates and times which have been sent to you.